How to Use Fabric and Flowers to Make a Spring Wreath

 Steps to Make a DIY Spring Wreath with Fabric and Flowers

-Step 1- Preparing the Wreath and Adding the Flowers
+Step 1- Preparing the Wreath with Ribbon

 We’ll pretend that we are starting the spring wreath from scratch.